junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 "Happy birthday, Cas."

-They don't know whose arms wrap tighter, or who start the kiss this time.
+They don't know whose arms wrap tighter, or who starts the kiss this time.

-They do know neither of them want any of it stop, for eternity.
+They do know neither of them wants any of it to stop, for eternity.

 And this time, they can have -- they are already having -- all that they would ever want.

 <br>

-(**Words after work:** Dean never finds out what's the birthday gift that Claire prepared for Cas -- it's a bigger version of the grumpy cat, just like the one Cas gave her to compensate for her birthday.
+(**Words after work:** Dean never finds out what the birthday gift that Claire prepared for Cas is -- it's a bigger version of the grumpy cat, just like the one Cas gave her to compensate for her birthday.

-I really love the idea Claire giving Cas a birthday party and asking Jody to make the phone call.
-The rest of the story grows on their own accord, out of my control.
-I believe they will have a real birthday party at Jody's place some time.
+I really love the idea of Claire giving Cas a birthday party and asking Jody to make the phone call.
+The rest of the story grows on its own accord, out of my control.
+I believe they will have a real birthday party at Jody's place sometime.

 In case it's not clear enough, in the eventual reality, Dean and Cas are having a happy retirement life, living in their house, near the sea.
-Sam and Eileen would visit some time.
+Sam and Eileen would visit sometime.
 Everyone is happy.)